dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 >>>>**Name**: "Monthly stock report"
 >>>>**Selected Items**: "Stockout coverage"
 >
->**MSR DV 24 - Monthly Stock Reporting / Stock coverage time / distribution / Last 12 months / Health facility / Pivot table**
+>**MSR DV 24 - Monthly Stock Reporting / Stock coverage time / distribution / Last 12 months / Health facility / Across items / Pivot table**
->This report displays a Pivot table by item with the number of items for which the coverage time fell into the respective coverage time bins (stockout, 1 to 12 months, 1-2 and 2-3 years or greater than or equal to 3 years) for the past 12 months.
+>This report displays a Pivot table  with the number of items for which the coverage time fell into the respective coverage time bins (stockout, 1 to 12 months, 1-2 and 2-3 years or greater than or equal to 3 years) for each of the past 12 months.
 >
 >**Visualization type**: select "Pivot table"
->**Name \(*)**: "MSR DV 24 - Monthly Stock Reporting / Stock coverage time / distribution / Last month / Health facility / Pivot table"
+>**Name \(*)**: "MSR DV 24 - Monthly Stock Reporting / Stock coverage time / distribution / Last month / Health facility / Across items / Pivot table"
 >>**Columns**
 >>>**Data**
 >>>>**Data Type**: "Indicators"